This page contains all our recent reports, formal submissions to consultations by government and briefings for MPs, MSPs and Peers.

 In September 2018, we launched an analysis that showed investing in proactive care for people with neurological conditions saves the public purse money.

-Most recently, we published a joint report with Hospice UK that shows bereaved people in Scotland are not accessing the support they need.
+We published a joint report with Hospice UK that shows bereaved people in Scotland are not accessing the support they need.
 As a result, we are calling on the Scottish Govenment, NHS and integration authorities to take forward our recommendations.

 In the run-up to the 2016 Scottish Parliament elections, we revealed that care and support for people with neurological conditions were inadequate and patchy, with some people being inappropriately placed in older people’s care homes.